-One of the key persons met during the exchange visit is a local tourism entrepreneur and guide of the Aurora Holidays company, Ms Tiina Salonen.
+One of the key persons met during the exchange visit is a local tourism entrepreneur and local tour guide (UTS1).
 She provided participants with important information about the history of Utsjoki and the Sámi culture, and the guided tour was a great starting point for the exchange.
-Tiina also served dinner on the second day and shared many stories.
+She also served dinner on the second day and shared many stories.

-Visitors had the chance to meet another important stakeholder of the Utsjoki Living Lab, Ms Minna Saastamoinen, who is an entrepreneur working for the village association.
-Minna shared her insights on the interventions developed for the Utsjoki Living Lab.
+Visitors had the chance to meet another important stakeholder of the Utsjoki Living Lab, an entrepreneur working for the village association (UTS2).
+This person shared her insights on the interventions developed for the Utsjoki Living Lab.

-Ms Sonja Sistonen, from the municipality of Utsjoki took, met the exchange visitors on the occasion of the networking dinner at the Holiday Village Valle.
+A representative from the municipality of Utsjoki (UTS3), met the exchange visitors on the occasion of the networking dinner at the Holiday Village Valle.

-Mr Erik Valle from Aurora Holidays served a traditional hut dinner for the exchange visitors, which turned to be a good opportunity to also tell many stories about the local Sámi culture and way of life (including, among others, stories about reindeer herding, fishing, local food, traditions, and handicrafts).
+A staff member of Aurora Holidays (UTS4) served a traditional hut dinner for the exchange visitors, which turned to be a good opportunity to also tell many stories about the local Sámi culture and way of life (including, among others, stories about reindeer herding, fishing, local food, traditions, and handicrafts).

-Furthermore, during the Living Lab stakeholder hybrid meeting, the visitors met Kirsi Suomi, a representative of the Sámi Parliament who has been actively engaged in the LL.
+Furthermore, during the Living Lab stakeholder hybrid meeting, the visitors met a representative of the Sámi Parliament who has been actively engaged in the LL (UTS5).